wwatson4506/Ra8876LiteTeensy/README.md

 Documentation and drivers for this device can be found at the bottom of the BuyDisplay WEB page for this display.

-The TFT panel I have is setup for:
+The TFT panel I have was ordered setup with:
  - SPI 4 wire 40 pin interface
  - 5V Power Supply
  - 10.1" Resistive Touch Controller